 5 Fast Facts

 Did you know you can see wild dolphins in the Philippines?
-Moalboal Eco Lodge do not endorse dolphin shows, or seeing dolphins in captivity where you can pay to “swim with dolphins”, however there are places near Cebu where they swim freely.
+Moalboal Eco Lodge do not endorse dolphin shows, or seeing dolphins in captivity where you can pay to “swim with dolphins”, however there are places in and near Cebu where they swim freely.

 Tañon Strait is a 571 metre deep, 30km wide trench of water between Cebu and its neighbour island Negros Oriental.
 It’s the largest Marine Protected Area in the Philippines, and pods of dolphins can be swimming and jumping along this shoreline.
-We saw them at White Beach when watching sunset.
+We have been on two ethical dolphin watching trips, the first was in Alegria but sadly they lost their boat so are no longer running this trip, and the second was in May 2022 off Panagsama Beach in Moalboal.
+We have also seen them at White Beach when watching sunset.

-In Bais City and Manjuyod, Negros Oriental, and Alegria in Cebu, Dolphins can be seen between the months of March and October.
+In Bais City and Manjuyod, Negros Oriental, Moalboal and Alegria in Cebu, Dolphins can be seen between the months of March and October.
 This rich body of water is home to 14 different species, however the most common are spinner dolphins, bottlenose dolphins and spotted dolphins.
 Bohol is another favourite place at Pamilacan Island and Balicasag Island, however there are a few dolphin watching destinations around the Philippines

 Dolphins are mammals and need to come to the surface 8-12 times per minute to breathe through their blowhole.
 They give birth to live young once every 1-6 years, and Mother’s nurse their calf for up to two years.
 Dolphins live in groups called “pods”, some as large as 1,000 dolphins, and a superpod can contain as many as 5,000 dolphins, especially at the South African sardine run.
 The largest dolphin is an Orca, the “killer whale”.